Andrew-Dickinson/bird-ospf-link-db-parser/README.md

 birdc show ospf state all | parse-bird-link-db -
 ```

-But you probably want to use `jq` and `less` to make this output a bit more managable:
+But you probably want to use `jq` and `less` to make this output a bit more manageable:
 ```shell
 sudo apt update && sudo apt install jq less birdc show ospf state all | parse-bird-link-db - | jq | less